mapr-demos/katacoda-scenarios/spark_flight_delays/step3.md

 ## Using the MapR Database Shell

 The ***mapr dbshell*** enables you to create, manipulate, and query JSON tables in MapR-DB.

+After you have started the spark streaming write, you can use the mapr dbshell to query the Data.

 Open the MapR Database Shell utility. `mapr dbshell`{{execute}}